IP Network Connection

 Each Network Interface in the system needs to be given its unique ID-number and unique IP-address.
 This is done via the program “Network Interface Setup”.
 Read more here about the settings.

-operators in a local LAN
+Two operators working with one radio in a local LAN

 Different connection types